MicrosoftDocs/edge-developer/microsoft-edge/web-platform/how-to-detect-win11.md

 ---
-description: How to detect Microsoft Edge data with User-Agent Client Hints and User-Agent strings.
+description: How to differentiate Windows 10 and Windows 11 using User-Agent Client Hints
 title: Detecting Windows 11 using User-Agent Client Hints
 author: MSEdgeTeam
 ms.author: msedgedevrel